gcivil-nyu-org/fall24-monday-team1/README.md

 - As a user, I want to add another user as a friend so that I can connect with them.
 - As a user, I want to send and view messages to and from another user so that I can communicate easily.
-- As a user, I want to create a group chat so that I can have conversations with multiple people at once.
-- As a user, I want to send and view messages in a group chat so that I can interact with all group members.
-- As a user, I want to manage group members so that I can control who is in the chat.
 - As a user, I want to create comments so that I can share my thoughts.
 - As a user, I want to edit or delete comments so that I can maintain clarity and accuracy in my contributions.
 - As a user, I want to upvote or downvote content so that I can express my opinion on it.
-- As a user, I want to make reactions so that I can quickly respond to content without typing.

 ## Events

 - As an event organizer, I want to add a new event so that it is visible to all the users on the app.
-- As a user, I want to register/unregister to the event visible on the app.
+- As a user, I want to register/unregister to the event visible on the app to be aware of the event
-- As a user, I want to share an event in direct message or group chat, so that I can have my friends at the event.
+- As a user, I want to share an event in direct message, so that I can have my friends at the event.
-- As an event organizer, I want to modify/reschedule/cancel and event so that it can update the regiestered users.
+- As an event organizer, I want to modify/reschedule/cancel and event so that it can update the registered users.
 - As a user, I want to favourite upcoming events so that when registration opens I can keep track of the events.
 - As a user, I want to keep track of past and future events I will or have attended so that I get a holisitic view of the events I have attended